vdaas/vald/docs/user/get-started.md

 2. Deploy Vald Agent using helm

-    There is an example yaml [values-agent-ngt-standalone.yaml](https://github.com/vdaas/vald/blob/master/charts/vald/values-agent-ngt-standalone.yaml) to deploy standalone Agent NGT.
+    There is the [values.yaml](../../example/helm/values-standalone-agent-ngt.yaml) to deploy standalone Agent NGT.
     Each component can be disabled by setting the value `false` to the `[component].enabled` field.
-This is useful for deploying only Vald Agent NGT pods.
+This is useful for deploying standalone Vald Agent NGT pods.

     ```bash
     helm repo add vald https://vald.vdaas.org/charts
-    helm install --values values-agent-ngt-standalone.yaml vald-agent-ngt vald/vald
+    helm install --values example/helm/values-agent-ngt-standalone.yaml vald-agent-ngt vald/vald
     ```

 3. Verify